garfix/nligems/data/sqa.md

 If X is next smaller than Y, then X is smaller than Y.
 If X is next smaller than Y and Y is smaller than Z then X is smaller than Z.

-Q: Is Pluto smaller than Venus?
+H: Is Pluto smaller than Venus?
-A: Yes
+C: Yes
 ~~~

 + !
 Its knowledge base is a set of conditional statements IF A THEN B